 - Menstruation, pregnancy, and hormone replacement therapy

-- Breast anatomy – dense breasts on imaging and certain breast changes identified on breast biopsy
+- Dense breasts on imaging and certain breast changes identified on breast biopsy

 As breast specialists, we take these factors and more into consideration when personalizing a plan to help you manage your breast health.
 After a comprehensive consultation, we order appropriate breast imaging, determine next steps, and provide an overall management strategy for your future breast health.

-If you are average risk, you may be given a schedule for routine screening under the care of your primary care doctor.
+If you are at average risk for breast cancer, you may be given a schedule for routine screening under the care of your primary care doctor.

-- Immediate access to our breast cancer program.
-If needed, you will have immediate access to the entire scope of our nationally recognized breast cancer program, which includes the most advanced breast imaging technology and breast cancer treatment available, medical and surgical care, clinical trials, patient and family support, and advanced breast reconstruction techniques.
+If needed, you will have immediate access to the entire scope of our nationally recognized breast cancer program, which includes the most advanced breast imaging technology and breast cancer treatments, medical and surgical care, clinical trials, patient and family support, and advanced breast reconstruction techniques.

 Two different angles of X-rays look for any changes in breast tissue that may signal a suspicious mass.

 Sound waves are used to image the breast without radiation exposure.
-Breast ultrasound may be recommended for women with dense breasts, or to determine the difference between lumps that are fluid-filled or solid masses.
+Breast ultrasound may be recommended for women with dense breasts, or to determine the difference between fluid-filled lumps and solid masses.

-Magnetic resonance imaging is not recommended as a routine screening test but may be appropriate for some women with an increased risk of breast cancer.
-Breast MRI takes images of the breast from many angles, which allows radiologists to look more closely for cancer in soft tissue that cannot be seen using mammography and does not use radiation.
+Magnetic resonance imaging is not recommended as a routine screening test but may be appropriate for women with an increased risk of breast cancer.
+Breast MRI takes images of the breast from many angles, which allows radiologists to look more closely for cancer in soft tissue that cannot be seen using mammography.
+It does not use radiation.